thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 The main goal of Thymeleaf is to provide an elegant and highly-maintainable way of creating templates.
-To achieve this, it builds on the concept of *Natural Templates* in order to inject its logic into template files in a way that doesn't affect the templates' capabilities to be used as design prototypes.
+To achieve this, it builds on the concept of *Natural Templates* in order to inject its logic into template files in a way that doesn't affect the templates capabilities to be used as design prototypes.
 This improves communication of design and bridges the gap between design and development teams.